 The European Semester is based on the idea that growth in the entire European Union requires a determined commitment from Member States to help the EU support structural reforms at the national level in line with the common economic priorities set at the European level.
-Despite its potential, the European Semester is struggling to live up to its full potential for vertical coordination.
-An external review requested by the European Parliament has argued in particular that the annual review process has been rather ineffective at ensuring and promoting coordination across the EU, noting that implementation of recommendations under the Semester was modest at first in 2011 and has fallen further since, and that, huge efforts by European institutions to coordinate economic policies within the European Semester notwithstanding, the rate of implementation of these recommendations.
+Be Despite its potential, the European Semester is struggling to live up to its full potential for vertical coordination.
+An external review requested by the European Parliament has argued in particular that the annual review process has been rather ineffective at ensuring and promoting coordination across the EU, noting that implementation of recommendations under the Semester was modest at first in 2011 and has fallen further since, and that, huge efforts by European institutions to coordinate economic policies within the European Semester notwithstanding, the rate of implementation of these recommendations is not higher than the rate of implementation of the OECD's unilateral recommendations.
 This noted failure of the European Semester, according to the authors,

 "highlights the fundamental problem of policy coordination in the EU: national policymakers are accountable to their national parliaments and focus on national interests, which in many cases differ widely in different member states.
 Unless many member states face a common threat, such as the existential threat to the euro in 2011-12, coordination between national policymakers will always have limitations".
+491